Robertuni05/baruch-backend/README.md

 # presio-product-api

-API to get product prices batch
+API to get product --- prices test how to use stash.

 ---